Mulcahy Stadium

 Mulcahy Stadium is a 3,500-capacity baseball park in Anchorage, Alaska.
-Built in 1964, it is home to two teams of the Alaska Baseball League: the Anchorage Glacier Pilots and Anchorage Bucs.
+Opened in 1963, although the grass of the playing surface was seeded in 1962, it is home to two teams of the Alaska Baseball League: the Anchorage Glacier Pilots and Anchorage Bucs.
 In addition to the Glacier Pilots and Bucs, high school and American Legion games are played at Mulcahy.

 About

 The ballpark is named after former Alaska Railroad station auditor assistant William Mulcahy.
 It is located west of the Sullivan Arena across a parking lot.
 It has a natural grass outfield and an infield of FieldTurf.
 It has one of the largest capacities of any outdoor sports facility in Alaska.
 In 1999, five sections of aluminum bleachers were removed so that the Bucs' 3rd base clubhouse could be built.
 There are two rows of seating in front of the Bucs' clubhouse containing seats that were formerly used at the Oakland–Alameda County Coliseum.